Incremental (k, z)-Clustering on Graphs: Technical Overview

 Nonetheless, since the non-increasing property is enforced, there is no guarantee on the approximation ratio.
 In particular, simultaneously enforcing the non-increasing property and maintaining $t = O(\log n)$ levels may lead to decisions that do not guarantee a constant-factor approximation.
 To that end, in order to maintain a constant-factor approximation, we establish the following crucial structural property of the MP-bi algorithm:

-\antonis{Should we explain how we prove it?} We refer to this second property as the \emph{monotonicity property} of the radii.
+We refer to this second property as the \emph{monotonicity property} of the radii.
 Using the monotonicity property, along with the fact that the distances are non-increasing in the incremental setting (under adversarial edge insertions), we show that the approximation ratio is constant.
 As a warm-up, we introduce the monotonicity property also in the static setting.
 Our static MP-bi variant enforces the monotonicity property from level $0$ up to level $t$, as follows: \begin{enumerate} \item If $\nu_i \geq \nu_{i-1}$, then our MP-bi variant retains the radius $\nu_i$.

 \item If $\nu_i < \nu_{i-1}$, then our MP-bi variant replaces the value of the radius $\nu_i$ with the (updated) value of the radius $\nu_{i-1}$ from the previous level. \end{enumerate} Notably, we prove that this modification preserves the constant-factor approximation of the MP-bi algorithm.
 Therefore, the core idea of our approach is to enforce the non-increasing property to achieve efficient update time, while relying on the monotonicity property to guarantee a constant-factor approximation.